YAZHINI-K19/Solar-Panel-DC-Power-Predictor/README.md

-# Solar Panel DC Power Predictor
+# Solar Panel DC Power Prediction

 This project is a machine learning-powered application that predicts the DC power output of a solar panel based on environmental inputs like irradiation, ambient temperature, module temperature, and hour of the day.
 It features a user-friendly interface developed with Streamlit.